Matías Arezo

-Douglas Matías Arezo Martínez (born 21 November 2002) is a Uruguayan professional footballer who plays as a striker for Peñarol, on loan from Spanish club Granada.
+Douglas Matías Arezo Martínez (born 21 November 2002) is a Uruguayan professional footballer who plays as a striker for Peñarol, on loan from Campeonato Brasileiro Série A club Grêmio.

 Club career

 An academy graduate of River Plate Montevideo, Arezo made his professional debut on 14 July 2019 in a 0–0 draw against Progreso.
 He scored his first professional goal on 10 August 2019, in a 2–1 league win against Juventud.

 On 31 January 2022, Spanish club Granada announced the signing of Arezo on a four-and-a-half-year deal.
+On 20 January 2023, he returned to Uruguayan league by signing for Peñarol on a loan deal until the end of the year.

-On 20 January 2023, Arezo returned to Uruguayan league by signing for Peñarol on a loan deal until the end of the year.
+On 18 July 2024, Arezo joined Brazilian club Grêmio on a four-and-a-half-year contract until December 2028.
+On 14 July 2025, he returned to Peñarol on a loan deal until the end of the year.

 International career

-Arezo is a former Uruguay youth international and has represented his nation at 2017 South American U-15 Championship and 2019 South American U-17 Championship.
+Arezo is a former Uruguay youth international and has represented his nation at the 2017 South American U-15 Championship and the 2019 South American U-17 Championship.
 He scored five goals including a hat-trick against Ecuador in the latter tournament and finished second in top scorers list.

 In March 2023, Arezo received his first call-up to the senior team for friendly matches against Japan and South Korea.